By Dr. David Woo - October 20, 2020

 If you believe you are at risk of developing depression, or if you notice signs of depression–like loss of interest in normal activities and/or hobbies, trouble concentrating, and feelings of worthlessness–, talk to your doctor.
 Your doctor will work with you to make a diagnosis and find the best treatment option for you.

 Patients who do not find relief from depressive symptoms with antidepressants or who are hesitant about the side effects associated with antidepressants can ask their doctor about TMS (transcranial magnetic stimulation).
 TMS is a relatively new FDA-approved clinical depression treatment that uses magnetic stimulation to relieve depressive symptoms.
-Learn more about TMS.
+Learn more about depression treatment in New York City.

 1. Weissman MM, Wickramaratne P, Nomura Y, Warner V, Pilowsky D, Verdeli H. Offspring of depressed parents: 20 years later.
 Am J Psychiatry.
 2006;163(6):1001-1008. https://pubmed.ncbi.nlm.nih.gov/16741200/.
 Accessed September 28, 2020.